Baltimore, MD Premises Liability Lawyer

 Parking Lot Accidents

-Property owners must maintain safe parking facilities for customers and visitors.
-When they fail to address dangerous conditions, serious accidents can occur.
+Property owners must maintain safe parking facilities for customers, visitors and even trespassers.
+When they fail to address dangerous conditions, serious accidents can occur leading to premises liability law suits being filed with a personal injury attorney.
 Common hazards include deteriorating pavement, poor visibility after dark, confusing traffic patterns, and weather-related risks.

-Consider a scenario where a customer sustains injuries after tripping on a significant pavement crack that the property owner had previously identified but neglected to repair.
-This failure to maintain safe conditions could form the basis for a valid premises liability claim, as the owner knew about the hazard yet took no action to protect visitors.
+Consider a scenario where a customer sustains injuries after tripping on a significant pavement crack that the proprietor had previously identified but neglected to repair.
+This failure to maintain safe conditions could form the basis for valid legal action, as the owner knew about the hazard yet took no action to protect visitors.

 If you’ve been injured on someone else’s property, let Regan Zambri Long fight for your rights.
 Contact us now.